johansoula/SecurityShepherd/README.md

 This fork was made to update the scripted setup to work automagically on Ubuntu 18.04 LTS .

 Next steps:
-- Fine tune CSS layout and logos
+- Fine tune CSS layout and logos (DONE with a red and blue skin, no compilation, patching files)
-- OS hardening
+- OS hardening (basic hardening for azure image DONE)
-- Ansible to have the same installation than the script shell installation but more "idem potent"

 ### Manual Setup